 The early stages of an IVF pregnancy are exciting, full of anticipation, and sometimes nerve-wrecking.
 Couples who become pregnant through IVF often wonder how to talk to their family and friends about it.
-IVF pregnancy gives couples a lot to look forward to – a new baby in the family and several months of joy and planning.
+Pregnancy gives couples a lot to look forward to – a new baby in the family and several months of joy and planning.

 Maybe you haven’t conceived yet, but want to prepare, and know ahead of time what you can expect during an IVF pregnancy.
 This guide is a good place to start!

-If you are new to IVF pregnancy, expect to have a lot of questions, concerns, worries, and thoughts.
+If you are new to pregnancy, expect to have a lot of questions, concerns, worries, and thoughts.
 You’ll experience ups and downs all throughout the IVF process.
 And if you’re not new to IVF pregnancy, you already know all about the positive and negative emotions you’re likely to experience again this time.

 - 1 9 Things You Should Expect During or After IVF Pregnancy

 - 1.2 2.
 Expect the same symptoms of pregnancy as non-IVF pregnancy.

 - 1.3 3.
 Expect to feel pregnant, even if you’re not.

 - 1.4 4.
 Expect to be asked questions